About Us - Employment

 DGGS employees are an integral part of a large and diverse family of professionals, and are known around the world for collecting and distributing reputable information about the state's geologic resources and hazards.
 Our geologists and support staff are leaders in researching Alaska's geology and implementing technological tools to efficiently collect, interpret, publish, archive, and disseminate that information to the public.

-In addition to our State Geologist/Director and Division Operations Manager, the current DGGS staff roster consists of: twenty-three Geologists, two Analyst/Programmers, two Geological Scientists, two Publications Specialists, an Administrative Assistant, an Administrative Officer, a GIS Analyst, a Librarian, a Micro/Network Specialist, a Micro/Network Technician, a Natural Resource Tech, an Office Assistant, and several student interns.
+In addition to our State Geologist/Director and Division Operations Manager, the current DGGS staff roster consists of: 24 Geologists, 2 Analyst/Programmers, 1 Administrative Assistant, 1 Administrative Officer, 1 Geophysicist, 1 GIS Analyst, 1 GIS Analyst/Cartographer, 1 Micro/Network Specialist, 1 Micro/Network Technician, 1 Natural Resource Tech, 1 Petroleum Geologist, and several student interns.

 - Permanent - A position in the classified service that is not time-limited.